ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Testing and Coordination

-Validation MUST occur on the Mordor Testnet prior to mainnet activation.
+Validation MUST occur on the Mordor Testnet before mainnet activation.
 Testing SHOULD include:

 • Full transaction lifecycle (legacy and type-2)